SwarmUS/HiveMind/README.md

 ```

 If you want to build for the embedded target, use the toolchain on your cmake build.
-Note that you need arm-gcc-none-eabi available in your path, you can find it [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)

 ```
 cmake -D CMAKE_BUILD_TYPE=Debug -D CMAKE_TOOLCHAIN_FILE=../cmake/stm32_f429zi_gcc.cmake ..